hotwired/hotwire-native-site/_source/overview/03_path_configuration.md

 }
 ```

-App-level configuration belongs in `settings`.
+`settings` contains App-level configuration.
 These settings can be read when the *path configuration* is first loaded; common use cases include feature-flags, ActionCable configuration, or custom app information.

-All navigation within the Hotwire app is based on the `rules` array.
-Each entry in `rules` defines navigation behavior based on regex identification – for example, all URLs that match regex `/new$` open up in a modal screen instead of being pushed into the navigation stack.
+`rules` contains entries that define navigation within the Hotwire app.
+Each entry uses regex to identify URLs and then apply the outlined behavior on navigation.
+In the follwoing example, all URLs that match regex `/new$` will open up in a modal screen instead of being pushed into the navigation stack.

 ```json
 {